Yekuuun/maldev/README.md

 - `SelfDeleting` : Base code sample showing current process running deletion.

 **NTDLL Unhooking**
-- `FromDisk` : Base implementationg of NTDLL Unhooking from disk.
+- `FromDisk` : Base implementation of NTDLL Unhooking from disk.
+- `FromKnownDlls` : Retrieving NTDLL from KnownDll's

+> [!Note]
+> There is a lot of other techniques to implements. refer to Maldev academy for it.

 ---